eventrelay/eventrelay/README.md

 - [x] Write Google PubSub ingestor
 - [x] Ability to apply lua scripts to ingested events
 - [ ] Write tests!!!!
+- [ ] Metrics
-- [ ] Aggregations
+- [ ] Broadcast metrics updates via subscriptions and internal pubsub
+- [ ] Ability to forward an event to another topic and transform the event with a lua script
 - [ ] make sure subscription and delivery servers restart properly
 - [ ] UI for managing Ingestors/Transformers
 - [ ] UI to tail events
 - [ ] UI to manage subscriptions
 - [ ] UI to view deliveries
-- [ ] Ability to forward an event to another topic and transform the event with a lua script
 - [ ] add subscription/delivery server crash state reloading from redis
 - [ ] Improve docs about Google PubSub ingestor
 - [ ] switch to Nebulex redis adapter